JurijJusel/waze_fuel_price_scraper/README.md

 ## General Information

-- Scraping company info United States
+- Scraping 'https://gas.didnt.work' fuel A95 and diesel prices from Vilnius city.

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Technologies Used

 - Python 3.x.x
+- requests
 - BeautifulSoup
 - PostgreSQL
 - Async technics